corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/monitoring-and-logging/overview.md

 weight: 5
 ---

 Corda nodes use [log4j2 asynchronous logging](https://logging.apache.org/log4j/2.x/manual/async.html) to ensure that log message flushing is not slowing down node processing.
 Log4j2 is configured via a log4j2 properties file in the node resources.
-The configuration file can be taken from the `config/dev` folder in [Corda Community Edition repository](https://github.com/corda/corda).
+You can get the configuration file from the `config/dev` folder in [Corda Community Edition repository](https://github.com/corda/corda).
 By default, the node log files are stored to the `logs` subdirectory of the working node directory.
 You can print logs to the console using the `--log-to-console` command line flag when starting the node.

 Corda uses the Hibernate JPA provider.
 Some `WARN` and `ERROR` level messages from Hibernate do not require operator attention because Corda handles them internally.
 If Corda handles the message internally it will be logged in a separate diagnostic file in the `logs` subdirectory.
 If the messages require operator attention, they will be recorded in the main node log file.